doctolib/safe-pg-migrations/README.md

 Most DDL operations (e.g. adding a column, removing a column or adding a default value to a column) take an `ACCESS EXCLUSIVE` lock on the table they are altering.
 While these operations wait to acquire their lock, other statements are blocked.
 Before running a migration, **Safe PG Migrations** sets a short lock timeout so that statements are not blocked for too long.

-See [PostgreSQL Alter Table and Long Transactions](http://www.joshuakehn.com/2017/9/9/postgresql-alter-table-and-long-transactions.html) for a detailed explanation of the matter.
+See [PostgreSQL Alter Table and Long Transactions](http://www.joshuakehn.com/2017/9/9/postgresql-alter-table-and-long-transactions.html) and [Migrations and Long Transactions](https://www.fin.com/post/2018/1/migrations-and-long-transactions) for detailed explanations of the matter.

 ### Statement timeout